 What is ankylosing spondylitis?

-Spondyloarthropathy is considered highly heritable and is often associated with progressive rigidity, rheumatoid arthritis, peripheral arthritis, gouty arthritis and chronic inflammatory response in the spine and pelvis regions.
+Spondyloarthropathy is highly heritable and is often associated with progressive rigidity, rheumatoid arthritis, peripheral arthritis, gouty arthritis, and chronic inflammatory response in the spine and pelvis regions.

 For most patients, diagnosis of ankylosing spondylitis comes at an early age and usually always results in some physical dysfunction and reduction in overall quality of life.
-It is estimated that over 90 percent of patients with ankylosing spondylitis carry mutations in the HLA-B27 gene.
+Over 90 percent of patients with ankylosing spondylitis are estimated to carry mutations in the HLA-B27 gene.
 Recent research also shows that men are 2-3X times more likely to get diagnosed than women.
 Other known causes of AS include Tumor necrosis factor-alpha (TNF α) and IL-1.
 ANCA (Anti-neutrophil cytoplasmic antibodies) are also associated with Ankylosing spondylitis but do not necessarily correlate with how severe the patient’s condition will get.

-As Ankylosing spondylitis begins to develop, patients report chronic inflammation in the spine, and radiology scans often show new bone formation in all spinal cord segments.
-Eventually, the calcification of vertebral and paravertebral ligaments will aggravate nerve endings resulting in chronic pain.
+As Ankylosing spondylitis develops, patients report chronic inflammation in the spine, and radiology scans often show new bone formation in all spinal cord segments.
+Eventually, the calcification of vertebral and paravertebral ligaments will aggravate nerve endings, resulting in chronic pain.
 The rate of new bone formation varies from patient to patient but is generally caused by increased differentiation of osteoblast cells.
-Patients diagnosed with spinal arthritis are at very high risks of developing spinal fractures, osteoporosis,lupus, spinal cord injuries, hypertension, heart diseases such as CHF, pulmonary complications leading to COPD or IPF (upper portion of the lung), and metabolic syndromes such as diabetes, neuropathy and diabetic nephropathy.
-Patients with AS also have a higher prevalence of dementia and Alzheimers, primary Sjogren’s Syndrome, ALS and MND compared with the general public.
-If left untreated, the condition degenerates over time, resulting in the loss of spinal mobility, place limitations in movement of the lateral flexion and anterior flexion.
+Patients diagnosed with spinal arthritis are at very high risk of developing spinal fractures, osteoporosis, lupus, spinal cord injuries, hypertension, heart diseases such as CHF, pulmonary complications leading to COPD or IPF (upper portion of the lung), and metabolic syndromes such as sarcopenia, type 1 diabetes, type 2 diabetes, neuropathy, femoral nerve pain and diabetic nephropathy.
+Patients with AS also have a higher prevalence of dementia and Alzheimers, primary Sjogren’s Syndrome, ALS, and MND compared with the general public.
+If left untreated, the condition degenerates over time, resulting in spinal mobility loss and limitations in lateral and anterior flexion movement.
 Other systemic failures common for patients with AS include weight loss, chronic fatigue, and fever.
-For most patients, pain is often worse when resting but can improve with light physical activity.
+Pain is often worse when resting for most patients but can improve with light physical activity.
 [2]

 Diagnosing Ankylosing Spondylitis Stage 4 Advanced